forsbergsskola-se/gp23-203-opengl-game-magge/README.md

 ## STD Classes we used
-*  Using std::Vector for all pools mentioned above.
+*  Using std::vector for all pools mentioned above.
-*  std::String to load paths for .png textures
+*  std::string to load paths for .png textures and store in an array to randomise monster texture.

 ## Conclusion